waddie/lisp-validator-skill/README.md

+A solution for a problem that no longer exists.

 # Lisp Validator Claude Skill

 A validation Claude Skill for Lisp code across multiple dialects (Clojure, Racket, Scheme, Common Lisp).